Sleeve Gastrectomy

 ABOUT THE PROCEDURE

-Sleeve Gastrectomy, also known as Vertical Sleeve Gastrectomy or Gastric Sleeve is the most commonly performed bariatric (weight loss) surgery in Australia.
+Sleeve Gastrectomy, also known as Vertical Sleeve Gastrectomy or Gastric Sleeve, is the most commonly performed bariatric (weight loss) surgery in Australia.

 No surgery is performed on the intestine.
-The gastric staples are permanent and do no need to be removed.
+The gastric staples are permanent and do not need to be removed.
 They are safe with MRI scanners and are too small to be detected by airport security systems.

 RECOVERY

-The surgery is performed laparoscopically (keyhole) in almost all cases with 5 small incisions in the upper abdomen.
+The surgery is performed laparoscopically (keyhole) in almost all cases, with 5 small incisions in the upper abdomen.
 The average time in hospital after surgery is 2 nights.
 Office work can usually recommence after 2 weeks.
 Heavy work can recommence after 4 weeks.

 RESULTS